MionKit/mion/packages/router/README.md

     /*
      * Only statusCode and publicMessage will be returned in the response.body.
      *
-     * Full RouteError containing dbError message and stacktrace will be added
+     * Full RpcError containing dbError message and stacktrace will be added
-     * to ctx.request.internalErrors, so it can be logged or managed after */ return new RouteError({statusCode, publicMessage, originalError: dbError as Error});
+     * to ctx.request.internalErrors, so it can be logged or managed after */ return new RpcError({statusCode, publicMessage, originalError: dbError as Error});
   }
 };